Tamaghnatech/Loanpredict/README.md

 Contributions are always welcome!
 Please read the contribution guidelines first.

 Credits
-Thanks to Kaggle for providing the Allstate dataset which made this project possible.
+Thanks to Kaggle for providing the Loan dataset which made this project possible.
 Special thanks to all open-source communities and contributors who developed the libraries and tools used in this project.

 License
 This project is licensed under the MIT License.
 See LICENSE.md for more details.